Abdelmohaymn/Weather-App/README.md

-Simple Weather App using Retrofit & Api from https://www.weatherapi.com/ You can get weather in any city from settings fragment I alse added a button which get weather in your current location U+1F60E You can use dark mode U+1F609
+Simple Weather App using Retrofit & Api from https://www.weatherapi.com/ \n\n You can get weather in any city from settings fragment I alse added a button which get weather in your current location U+1F60E You can use dark mode U+1F609